RobRendell/gTove/README.md

 * Allow people to set custom avatar images (overrides their google avatar in the "who's connected" menu and in pings)

 ---

+* When picking SWP tabletop from "Other GMs", gTove thinks I'm the GM (but not if I load with the URL directly)

 * Copy from (or duplicate?) tabletops, getting all the settings.
 * Nominate an "entry point" for a scenario, where the camera first focuses on load.